iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Advanced Maxflow Algorithms.md

 **Facts of the Algorithm**

 We list these facts.
 Proof later.
-1. At each stage of the algorithm, all nodes with positive excessive has a $i-s$ path in the residual network.
+1. At each stage of the algorithm, all nodes with positive excessive has a $i-s$ path in the residual network. (lemma 7.11)
-2. For all node $i\in N$, $d(i) < 2n$.
+2. For all node $i\in N$, $d(i) < 2n$. (lemma 7.12)
 3. Each distance label increases at most $2n$ times, the total number of relabel is at worst, $2n^2$.
+This is obvious since at worst increases on the distance label of the node is at worst $1$.  (lemma 7.13)
-4. The algorithm performs at most $nm$ saturating pushes.
+4. The algorithm performs at most $nm$ saturating pushes.  (lemma 7.14)

-Each fact till be handled by a lemma.
+5. The algorithm performs at most $O(n^2m)$ non-saturating pushes. (lemma 7.15)

+Each fact is a lemma in the book.
+Their proof will come later after the complexity proofs which made use of them.

-**Complexity: Generic Preflow Push**
+**Complexity: Generic Preflow Push**:

-> The generic preflow push algorithm executes for $O(n^2m)$ iterations.
-Same as the Dicnic's Algorithm.
+> The generic preflow push algorithm has an upper bound of $O(n^2m)$ complexity for the executions.

 **Proof**:

-Denote $I$ to be the set of active nodes for the graph.
+During the proof for lemma (5), we specify the use of a potential function $\Phi$ whose value goes to zero marks the terminations of the algorithm, and since OPt3 decreases the potential function is at least $1$ and it's the only one that decreases the value,  we have the worst case performance of $O(n^2m)$, equals to the complexity bounds for the total number of non-saturating pushes the algorithm performs.

 **Complexity: FIFO Preflow Push**
 > A FIFO implementation of the Preflow push algorithm has a complexity of $\mathcal O(n^3)$, strictly better than the generic case of the algorithm.